-Starting July 2023, the Clinton Water District will start replacing water meters throughout the District.
-This project is estimated to take five years.
-Current practice requires a person to open the meter box, view the meter and handwrite the reading.
-Then hand key all readings into the invoicing system.
-The new meters will allow reading the meters through radio frequencies that can be conducted by driving through the neighborhood.
-Meter reads are then uploaded to the billing software.
 The current mechanical meters slowly lose their calibration and tend to under report, especially low flows over time.
 The new ultrasonic meters have no moving parts and typically remain within their calibration for their entire service life.
-The expectation is that water that is not being registered by the current mechanical meters will be measured by the ultrasonic meters.
 The new meters will increase reading accuracy and reduce water loss through leak management.
-During the meter reading process, the system will alert our operators to conditions such as a leak, burst pipe, no water, or tamper.
-We are looking forward to this upgrade.
+During the meter reading process, the new meters will alert our operators to conditions such as a leak, burst pipe, no water, or tamper.